 2010 a new administration took power, with Kenyan support, and declared the region to be an autonomous state (similar to Puntland).
 The Jubaland administration and the transitional government in Mogadishu reached an agreement in August 2013 recognizing the autonomous status of the territory.

 - Juba River (Fiume Giuba)

 - 1912(?).
 Inactive.
 9 m (30 ft) black square masonry tower on white truncated pyramid.
 No photo available.
-The survival of this beacon has been questionable, but the station may be shown in a Bing satellite view.
+The survival of this beacon had been questionable, but the station is shown in a Bing satellite view.

 Located at the mouth of the Juba River about 16 km (10 mi) northeast of Kismayo (Kismayu).